WayneBlunden/CapstoneProject/README.md

  - **US_Accidents_March23.csv** can be downloaded from [kaggle.com](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
 Download the zip file and ensure it is saved in the /Data/Raw directory created when generating 'Legalization.csv'

 ### 3. Data Discovery
 Jupyter notebook was utilized to complete the data discovery of US_Accidents_March23.csv.
 Due to the size of the dataset the Discovery.ipynb file was too large to upload to GitHub.
-If you would like to view it, it can be downloaded from (?google drive location?)
+If you would like to view it, it can be downloaded from (?google drive location?).
+Some information was also gathered from the paper that was published based off of this date.
+It was found linked in the discussion topic "Source meaning" for ease of locating it can be found at: https://dl.acm.org/doi/abs/10.1145/3347146.3359078.

 ### 4. Cleaning Phase
 You will run the python script labeled **Cleaning.py**.
-This script will run through the tasks listed below to generate a final clean data set to use with our visualaztions and analysis.
+This script will run through the tasks listed below to generate a final clean data set to use with our visualizations and analysis.
 - Load previously made legalization.csv
 - Pull data from 'Legalization Date' and 'Sale Date' columns into individual lists for iteration.
 This is done to prevent iterating through the dataframe directly.
     - Remove bracketed numbers located in some dates
     - Replace previous 'null' entries
-    - Reformat listed dates into mm/dd/yyyy format
+    - Reformat listed dates into yyyy-mm-dd format to match US_Accidents_March23 dataset's date format
     - Replace original Legalization Date and Sale Date columns with the recently cleaned and formated lists
 - Load US_Accidents_March23.csv
     - Drop extraneous columns